FujiNetWIFI/fujinet-hardware/AppleII/Old/DB-19M-Adapter-Male-Rev00/README.md

 # Usage

-The +12V and -12V lines are not connectoed by default to prevent accidental damage.
+The +12V and -12V lines are not connected by default to prevent accidental damage.
 If you need these lines connected, add a solder blob to the labeled pads.

 The Drive 2 pin is broke out to a solder pad if needed